tomwilkie/prometheus/docs/querying/api.md

 ## Querying exemplars
 This is **experimental** and might change in the future.
-The following endpoint returns a list of exemplars for a valid PromQL query during a specific time range:
+The following endpoint returns a list of exemplars for a valid PromQL query for a specific time range:

 ```
 GET /api/v1/query_exemplars